 One example is with the importance of rejecting divisive rhetoric in politics, and how the intervention of one MP who gave a passionate speech about it (I remember listening to it on Radio 4) sparked a future news narrative about the importance of truth in politics.

 Of course, this does not imply that without the intervention of this particular MP, a healthy discourse above cynical appeals to nativism, tribalism, and so on and so on, would not be an important theme of modern politics, or a point of discussion.
-After all, we have seen Guardian opinion pieces about the importance of rejecting division - or creating new 'narratives' - before, and we will doubtless see them again (though they have no value).
+After all, we have seen Guardian opinion pieces about the importance of rejecting division - or creating new 'narratives' - before, and we will doubtless see them again.

 Equally, the response of certain parts of the press to breaking news events can divert political discourse down unhealthy and pointless cul-de-sacs.
 For instance, the response to Extinction Rebellion from much of the mainstream press focused on whether it's right to use children in protests.